demisto/content/Packs/AHA/Integrations/AHA/README.md

 Use the Aha! integration to list and manage Cortex XSOAR features from Aha.
-This integration was integrated and tested with version xx of Aha
+This integration was integrated and tested with API version 1.0 of Aha

 ## Configure Aha on Cortex XSOAR